Star Spangled Girl: Production

 Elizabeth Allen shot her scenes in 5 days.

 The theme song of the film is "Girl", sung by Davy Jones of The Monkees.
 A different single version of the song was heard on the TV show The Brady Bunch; that episode, "Getting Davy Jones", was originally broadcast December 10, 1971, shortly before the film's release.
 The opening lyrics are changed for the movie version: "Girl, look what you've done to me, me and my whole world" (single version) becomes "Girl, you have a way with you, you could change my world" (movie version).
 Jones sang a '90's "Grunge" version of the song during a cameo appearance in The Brady Bunch Movie.

 Star Spangled Girl was a box-office flop.

 Reception

 The New York Times reviewer A. H. Weler wrote, "Time and Hollywood have not done wonders for his exuberant but still essentially lightweight comedy....The uninspired adaptation of Simon's antic is a basically contrived affair that may get a share of chuckles but not many hearty laughs."

-Roger Ebert, however, gave it three stars (out of four), stating, "It pays the slightest possible attention to the story line, and revels in breakneck dialog, and somewhere along the way you begin to like the artificiality of it all."
+Roger Ebert of the Chicago Sun-Times gave it three stars out of four, stating, "It pays the slightest possible attention to the story line, and revels in breakneck dialog, and somewhere along the way you begin to like the artificiality of it all."